diegopacheco/diegopacheco-architecture-library/src/patterns/BFF_PATTERN.md

 # Backend for Frontend Pattern

-The Backend for Frontend pattern involves creating separate backend services tailored to the specific needs of different frontend applications.
+The [Backend for Frontend(BFF)](https://diego-pacheco.blogspot.com/2020/08/bff-dilema.html) pattern involves creating separate backend services tailored to the specific needs of different frontend applications.
 Usually written in a language that is common for the frontend team, meaning: NodeJS with JS ot Typescript.

 BFFs should have `Rendering Logic` and should NEVER have `Business Logic` because that should be encapsulated in the core backend services.